leangjia/blender_docs/manual/files/linked_libraries/link_append.rst

 Library Reload & Relocate
 =========================

-From the context menu of the library items in the *Outliner*'s *Blender File* view, you can reload and relocate a whole library.

 Reloading is useful if you changed something in the library blend-file and want to see those changes in your current blend-file without having to re-open it.
+You can reload and relocate a whole library from the context menu of the library items in the *Outliner*'s *Blender File* view,

 Relocating allows you to reload the library from a new file path.
 This can be used to either fix a broken linked library